** Get Side-by-Side Quotes **

 I can’t thank you enough for the phenomenal information and advice on your web site and on the phone.
 Understanding the fine print in advance made all the difference in the world for our claim.
 We will be lifetime customers and we recommend you to everyone that we know!
 Click here to read Jon’s entire letter with all the details.

-Filing a claim on your CSA travel insurance plan is a relatively easy process.
-Simply download the form you need, provide any necessary information and submit it to CSA directly.
+Filing a claim on your Generali travel insurance plan is a relatively easy process.
+Go to Generali Claims.
+Simply download the form you need, provide any necessary information and submit it to Generali directly.

 Determine which type of claim form(s) you need and download them.
 Instructions and any other forms you might need with each claim form is included.
 Then complete the form and include any required documentation to support your claim.